Recognize a gerund when you find one.

 Swimming = present participle completing the past progressive verb were swimming.

-A Great White shark ate Francisco's swimming coach.
+A great white shark ate Francisco's swimming coach.

-Swimming = present participle modifying coach.
+Swimming = present participle describing coach.

 Now Francisco practices his sport in safe swimming pools.

-Swimming = present participle modifying pools.
+Swimming = present participle describing pools.